4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/22-Matrix-Builder/README.md

 > Example: 5 means that the matrix should be `5 x 5`.

-2. This function should return an array of arrays that represents the matrix. **Example:** with 3 as an argument it should return:
+2. This function should return an array of arrays that represent the matrix. **Example:** with 3 as an argument it should return:

 ```js
 [